 The main drawback associated to ethylene glycol is it's toxicity to humans and animals.
-Whilst the vast majority of Safety Data Sheets declare ethylene glycol as (only) being 'Harmful', a mass of evidence exists to confirm that, relatively small amounts can prove fatal.
-In the United States the issue of ethylene glycol poisoning has recently been debated in the US Senate.
+Whilst the vast majority of Safety Data Sheets declare ethylene glycol as (only) being 'Harmful', a mass of evidence exists to confirm, that relatively small amounts can prove fatal.
+In the United States the issue of ethylene glycol poisoning continues to be debated in the US Senate.

-Until 2010 only propylene glycol was classified as non-toxic, that is no longer the case.
+Until 2010 propylene glycol was the considered the go-to non-toxic glycol for use in cooling and heating systems, that is no longer the case.
 In 2010 Hydratech, in association with Jack Evans and Tom Light of Connecticut USA, developed a range of non-toxic heat transfer fluids that are based on ethylene glycol, blended with a detoxification additive.
 The DTX range of products deliver the thermal efficiency and low viscosity associated to ethylene glycol in concert with the non-toxic rating of propylene glycol.

 For more detailed information on the DTX range please select the appropriate Sector tab or call and speak to one of our technical experts.